 The Science Behind How a Wet Weather Concrete Pour Works

 Concrete pours are about more than mixing material, ushering it out and giving it time to dry.
-In fact, there’s a lot of science that goes into it.
 The setting process is a chemical reaction that binds and hardens the various components, while the curing process (which takes about a month!) is where the material builds up to its full strength.
 Though invisible to the naked eye, these steps are what allow your poured material to become the strong, sturdy structures your clients have hired you to create.
 And a little excess moisture won’t hinder that.
 Of course, if you’re planning to carry out your work on a day when forecasters anticipate a full-on downpour, you might want to reconsider.
 Too much rainwater incorporated into your concrete blends can result in cosmetic and structural issues.

 Potential Problems Associated with Rainy Weather Concrete Pours